PabloRMira/sql_formatter/README.md

            b.qwer, -- some comment here
            c.asdf, -- some comment there
            b.asdf2
-    FROM   table1 AS a
+    FROM   table1 as a
-        LEFT JOIN table2 AS b -- and here a comment
+        LEFT JOIN table2 as b -- and here a comment
             ON a.asdf = b.asdf -- join this way
-        INNER JOIN table3 AS c
+        INNER JOIN table3 as c
             ON a.asdf = c.asdf
     WHERE  a.asdf = 1 -- comment this
        and b.qwer = 2